 To undertake the large number of face to face interviews for the HEED project a team of up to six UK based research psychologists worked in New York for periods of up to two months at a time.
 The logistics of undertaking this operation should not be underestimated.
-Participants had to be recruited, suitable locations, in which to undertake the interviews arranged, and interview schedules agreed.
-In addition it was necessary to find appropriate New York accommodation for the interview team, develop appropriate personal safety protocols for the team while undertaking interviews in New York in participant offices and homes, provide backup support for interviewees if required, establish channels of communication with UK based management team, and organise medical insurance and visas for the interview team, etc.
+Participants had to be recruited, suitable locations, in which to undertake the interviews, arranged and interview schedules agreed.
+In addition it was necessary to find appropriate New York accommodation for the interview team, develop appropriate personal safety protocols for the team while undertaking interviews in New York in participant offices and homes, establish channels of communication with UK based management, organise medical insurance and visas for the interview team, etc.